-Sexism – the evidence
+Sexism and Racism – the evidence

 We know from surveys, from courageous survivors of sexual assault raising their voices, and the work of campaign groups like Surviving in Scrubs, that women working in the NHS have experienced sexism, sexual harassment and sexual assault in their workplaces.